 - 1 cup of water /person

-- 1 heap teaspoon for a medium strength of coffee or 2 heap teaspoons for a strong one
+- 1 heap teaspoon for a medium strength coffee

 - 1 teaspoon sugar optional

 - Using a coffee cup, measure the amount of water you will need.
-One coffee cup water /person.
+One coffee cup of water /per person.
 Pour the water into the ibrik or pot.

-- Add one teaspoon sugar for each cup and place the pot on the stove.
+- Add one teaspoon of sugar to each cup and place the pot on the stove.
 Do not stir.

 - Place your pot of water on the stove and turn the heat to medium-high.

-- From this point on, watch your coffee carefully.
+- From this point on, observe your coffee.
 Do not let the temperature get hot enough to start boiling.

-- The key idea is to let the coffee build a "thick froth" and that occurs approximately around 158 F or 70 C, which is much cooler than the boiling point.
+- The key idea is to let the coffee build a "thick froth," which occurs at approximately 158 F or 70 C, much cooler than the boiling point.

-- If your brew gets too hot and begins to "rise", then move it away from the heat or just turn it down.
+- If your brew gets too hot and begins to "rise," move it away from the heat or turn it down.
 You are almost done.

-- Pour the coffee into your cups (quickly at first to get out the foam, then slowly) while making sure that each cup has an equal amount of foam!)
+- Pour the coffee into your cups (quickly at first to get out the foam, then slowly) while ensuring that each cup has an equal amount of foam!)

-- If you are serving several cups then you might be better off spooning the foam into each cup first.
+- If you are serving several cups, it is better to spoon the foam into each cup first.